-B. Interpolation, Marking of Artifacts, 3-D Mapping, Remontaging

-1. Electrodes that display a faulty recording can either interpolate or set as bad.
+B. Interpolation, Marking of Artifacts, 3-D Mapping, Remontaging can either interpolate or set as bad.
 Interpolation is based on spherical splines, i.e. the information of all other electrodes is used to compute the interpolated signal.
 If a channel is set as bad it will be ignored.
-To interpolate or set a channel as bad right-click onto the according channel label and select according channel as bad or Interpolate this channel1.
+To interpolate or set a channel as bad right-click onto the according channel label and select Define this channel as bad or Interpolate this channel.
 Interpolated channels will be displayed in pink, bad channels in grey.
 In the current dataset, there are no bad channels and no interpolation is needed.